ruedigergad/cli4clj/README.md

 Below is an example output that shows running the usage example:

-    [rc@localhost cli4clj]$ lein run
+    ~/r/p/c/cli4clj (master=) lein run
     cli# xyz
     Invalid command: "[xyz]".
 Please type "help" to get an overview of commands. cli# help
-    ?
-See: help
-    a       See: add
+    add [a]
-    add     Add two values.
+        Add two values.

-    d       See: divide
+    divide [d]
-    divide  Divide two values.
+        Divide two values.
-        The first argument will be divided by the second argument. e       See: exit
+        The first argument will be divided by the second argument.

+    exit [e q quit]
-    exit    Exit the CLI.
+        Exit the CLI.
-        Terminate and close the command line interface. h       See: test
+        Terminate and close the command line interface.

+    help [?]
-    help    Show help.
+        Show help.
-        Display a help text that lists all available commands including further detailed information about these commands. q       See: exit
+        Display a help text that lists all available commands including further detailed information about these commands.

-    quit    See: exit
-    t       See: test
+    test [h t]
-    test    Test Command
+        Test Command
         Prints a test message to stdout.

+    to-csv
-    to-csv  Seq to CSV
+        Seq to CSV
+        E.g.: "to-csv [1 2 3]"

     cli# test
     This is a test.
     cli# t
     This is a test.
     cli# add 1 2
     3
-    cli# ; Example of error due to wrong number of arguments. cli# add 1 2 3
+    ; Example for an error due to wrong number of arguments. cli# add 1 2 3
-    ArityException Wrong number of args (3) passed to: example/-main/fn--65  clojure.lang.AFn.throwArity (AFn.java:429)
-    cli# ; Example of error due to exception in function. cli# divide 1 0
+    Wrong number of args (3) passed to: example/-main/fn--110 ; Example for an error due to exception in function. cli# divide 1 0
-    ArithmeticException Divide by zero  clojure.lang.Numbers.divide (Numbers.java:158)
+    Divide by zero
     cli# d 4 2
     2
-    cli# ; Example to show the use of complexer data types, here, a vector and a list. cli# to-csv [1 7 0 1]
+    ; Example to show the use of complexer data types, here, a vector and a list. cli# to-csv [1 7 0 1]
     "1,7,0,1"
-    cli# ; Note that the list is not quoted. cli# to-csv (1 8 6 4)
+    ; Note that the list is not quoted. cli# to-csv (1 8 6 4)
     "1,8,6,4"
     cli# q
-    [rc@localhost cli4clj]$
+    ~/r/p/c/cli4clj (master=)

 ## License